 What Are ROMs And Emulators?

-ROMs are video game files that have specific file extensions according to the associated game platform.
-Their traditional purpose is for maintaining backups of games that you already own.
+ROMs are video game information files.
+Their original purpose is to maintain backups of games that you already own.
 It’s considered “ethical” (and legal) to utilize ROMS for that reason only.
-Using game files without owning the video game is a grey area.
+Using game files without owning the video game is many times considered illegal.

 Emulators are software programs that process ROM files.
 They emulate game systems.
 Fortunately, there’s no grey zone around using emulating programs.
 You can find emulators for almost any game system that’s ever been released.
 RetroPie installs at least 59 different game emulators by default, although only the 24-bit and lesser game systems are playable with the Raspberry Pi Zero W computing resources.

 These are the hardware components required for this novelty retro gaming console project: